trangqngo/ArtworksOrganizer/README.md

 A simple Swift application to store photos of artworks.

-I take a lot of photos in galleries/ museums as inspiration for my future paintings but these reference photos always end up scattered in my photo library and I never look at them.
-Hopefully with this app I will be inspired to create more artworks!
+I take a lot of photos in galleries/ museums as inspiration for my future paintings.
+However, these reference photos always end up scattered in my photo library and I never look at them.
+Hopefully with this app I will have a space to store and sort all of my "inspirations", and I will be inspired to create more artworks!

 Some key screenshots from the application: